Eduardoc2/OpenLANE-sky130/README.md

     docker

-   A custom shell script or commands can be generated to make the task simpler.
+   A custom shell script or commands will be generated.
    - To invoke OpenLANE run the `./flow.tcl` script.

     ./flow.tcl -interactive

- ### Design Preparation
    The first step after invoking OpenLANE is to import the openlane package of required version.
-This is done using following command.
-Here 0.9 is the required version of OpenLANE.

     package require openlane 0.9

    The next step is to prepare our design for the OpenLANE flow.
-This is done using following command:
+This is done using following command

     prep -design picorv32a